david2000tsi/socket_multithreading/README.md

-# Sockets and Threads in C++
+# Sockets and Threads in C/C++ language

-This is a basic implementation of sockets and threads in C++ language.
+This is a basic implementation of sockets and threads in C/C++ language.

 To compile project, in command line (linux environment), run the following commands: